-If the problem is happening for a video you uploaded to Wistia, make sure you’ve selected the right Export Settings for your video.
+If the problem is happening for a video you uploaded to Wistia, make sure you’ve selected the right Export Settings for your file.
 The most important piece is to export as an MP4 file (recommended) with the H.264 codec (required).
-Uploading a video with an incompatible codec is one of the most common reasons videos fail to play in Wistia.
+Uploading a file with an incompatible codec is one of the most common reasons videos fail to play in Wistia.
 If you’re unsure how to choose these settings, check our Exporting Guide or write into support and we can get you squared away.

 It’s always a good idea to keep your software up to date.
 If you’re on an older version of a browser or operating system, there may be a bug that has been fixed with a more recent update.
-If a video is failing to play or consistently stuck buffering/loading, make sure you’re using the most up-to-date version of your browser or OS.
+If a media is failing to play or consistently stuck buffering/loading, make sure you’re using the most up-to-date version of your browser or OS.

 This is especially true on mobile devices, as the difference between versions can often have serious implications for certain functionality being supported or not.
-For example, iOS only started supported silent autoplay as of iOS10.
+For example, iOS only started supported silent autoplay for videos as of iOS10.

 The easiest way to test if a plugin is causing the problem: open an Incognito or Privacy browsing window.
 Every browser has some option for a “Private” mode which will disable any extensions/plugins automatically.
 If the problem goes away in that window, then it’s time to disable all your plugins and turn them back on one-by-one.
 As you re-enable each plugin, see if the problem returns.
-When it does, you know which plugin is causing the problem, and you will want to uninstall it, or set up an exception for pages with videos.
+When it does, you know which plugin is causing the problem, and you will want to uninstall it, or set up an exception for pages with media.

 Here are some guides on managing plugins & addons for common browsers:

 Sometimes different browsers can cause problems.
 While we support all major browsers, certain playback issues are specific to one browser or another.
 Switching browsers may help clear up an issue, or at least give you a sense for whether a certain problem is more widespread.
-For example if you’re using Firefox and your video doesn’t play, but things are all good in Chrome, let us know!
+For example if you’re using Firefox and your media doesn’t play, but things are all good in Chrome, let us know!
 We’ll be happy to dig deeper with you.